 If you want to remove Glance for Salesforce, you will first need to remove Glance fields and Visualforce elements from your Page Layouts and Lightning Records.
-You can retrace the steps earlier in this guide, but drag-and-drop Glance elements off the of the records instead of on.
+You can retrace the steps earlier in this guide, but drag-and-drop Glance elements off the records instead of on.

 Once you take Glance out of your record pages:

 - Click on the Gear icon in the top right corner and choose Setup.

 - Click on Installed Packages.

 - Next to Glance for Salesforce, click Uninstall.

 - At the bottom of the page, choose whether or not you would like to save the package’s data for a period of time.

 - Check Yes, I want to uninstall this package and permanently delete all associated components.